alexanderduerk/SDAM-L1000/README_AD.md

 ## Cells Table

 I created the cells table in the [l1000.sql file](l1000.sql), with guidance of the given metadata to the cellinfos csv file within the dataset.
 An in my eyes important approach was to not set a unique constrain to the cell_name column.
 This would prevent different media adaptions and growth pattern adaptions to be inserted in the database.
-But to still prevent duplicates a UNIQUE constrain is created based on those three columns.
+But to still prevent duplicates a UNIQUE constrain is created based on cell_name, cell_type and growth_pattern, which were columns that didnt contained None values in the initial dataset.
 This allows for a control of duplicates and also the flexibility of cell adaptions.

 ### Cells class